input-output-hk/Certification-working-group/CIP - CTI/CIP-Cardano-Threat-Intelligence.md

 **Validation and Verification**: The CTI Watchdogs work closely with relevant technical experts to validate and verify the reported vulnerability or weakness.
 This involves replicating the issue, conducting tests, and analyzing the potential impact to ensure its authenticity.

-**Risk Mitigation**: Once a vulnerability or weakness is validated, the CTI Watchdogs collaborate with the appropriate stakeholders, such as developers, system administrators, or relevant project teams, to develop and implement mitigation measures.
-These measures aim to address the issue and minimize the associated risks effectively.
+**Risk Mitigation and Disclosure to Relevant dApps:**: Once a vulnerability or weakness is validated, the CTI Watchdogs collaborate with stakeholders, such as developers, system administrators, or project teams, to develop and implement effective mitigation measures.
+Simultaneously, as part of the CTI disclosure process, dApps in contact with the CTI watchdogs receive, in a confidential manner, information about the discovered vulnerabilities or weaknesses.
+This allows them to swiftly address the issues.
+Throughout the process, the CTI Watchdogs provide guidance and support, fostering a collaborative environment between dApps and security experts.

-**Disclosure Planning**: The CTI Watchdogs carefully plan the disclosure process to ensure compliance with cybersecurity disclosure laws and minimize any potential risks.
+**Public Disclosure Planning**: The CTI Watchdogs carefully plan the public disclosure process to ensure compliance with cybersecurity disclosure laws and minimize any potential risks.
 They consider factors such as the severity of the vulnerability, the time required for mitigation, and the potential impact on users and stakeholders.

 **CTI Identifier Assignment**: During the disclosure process, the CTI Watchdogs assign a unique CTI identifier to the vulnerability or weakness.
 This identifier follows the CTI Identifier format (CTI-YYYY-AAA-TT-N) and serves as a standardized reference for the disclosed issue within the Cardano Threat Intelligence repository.